BYTESHAUS/read-write/README+/pencraft/README+/tips-tech_docu.md

 * <tt>\&mdash;</tt> for long dash\
 [and so on](https://www.w3schools.com/html/html_entities.asp).

-Using/defining shortcuts for them in your editors will be fastly rewarded.
+Using/defining shortcuts for them in your editors will quickly reward you.
 (Like <tt>Ctrl+Shift-Space</tt> for non-breaking space in Microsoft Word)

 ### Helpers